 Denese Frans-Joseph (she/her) is the Research Equity Specialist for the research community at Unity Health Toronto.
 She identifies as Canadian born with Ghanaian-Jamaican ancestry.
-She is deeply committed to working from an anti-racist and antioppressive framework and is dedicated to addressing individual, social and systemic factors that impact the health status of folks who experience marginalization due systems of oppression and to discrimination.
+She is deeply committed to working from an anti-racist and antioppressive framework and is dedicated to addressing individual, social and systemic factors that impact the health status of folks who experience marginalization due systems of oppression and discrimination.
 She is the Co-Chair of the REDI Task Force at Li Ka Shing Knowledge Institute, Co-Lead of the Anti-Racism and Equity Advisory for MAP Centre for Urban Health Solutions, and a member of the Summer Student Working Group for the MAP BIPOC Summer Student Program.
-Christina Salmon (she/her) is the Manager, Research Programs and Partnerships of MAP Centre for Urban Health Solutions and is committed to advocating for and implementing anti-racism and antioppressions policies to enable inclusivity and justice in the Research Institute.
-Christina is a member of the Unity Health Toronto Council on Anti-Racism, Equity and Social Accountability (CARESA) and the Patient & Community Engagement in Research Committee (PCERC).
-The MAP Summer Student Program is close to her heart as she understands the barriers that racialized people face and this program is an incredible opportunity for racialized students to learn, build relationships and receive mentorship which will impact their future careers.

 Denese Frans-Joseph

 I'm truly honoured to be part of a program that makes such a meaningful difference in students' lives.
 It's amazing to see how we are committed to creating spaces where racialized students can feel safe, valued, and supported as they learn and explore the research world.
 This program gives them a real chance to dive into impactful research and thrive in environments that haven't always been welcoming.
-I'm excited about our mission to increase the representation of Black, Indigenous, and racialized students in research and I'm incredibly grateful to work with a team that is so committed to this important goal.
+I'm excited about our mission to increase the representation of Black, Indigenous, and racialized students in research and I'm incredibly grateful to work with a team that is so committed to this important

-//

-WORDS FROM MAP'S Fourth Cohort of Summer Students
+WORDS FROM MAP'S FOURTH COHORT OF SUMMER STUDENTS

-MAP SUMMER STUDENT PROGRAM 2024

 YISRAELLA J. ALEBA